TIMEOUTS ARE VITAL

 Smart basketball coaches save precious time outs for reasons like:

-- Team needs a mind rest!
+- The team needs a mind rest!
 Confusion, poise, or confidence needs to be restored.

-- Team needs a special play in a crucial situation.
+- The team needs a special play in a crucial situation.

-- Team is exhausted.
+- The team is exhausted.
 They need a rest.

 Families need time outs when: